 Using your long tape, measure from the corners of the house to the boundary corners.
 We use two known points (on the corners of the house) and measure to the unknown point (the corner of the boundary).
 This process is known as triangulation and can be applied to the location of any significant trees on the site.

 Tip: Make sure that you take enough measurements (triangles).
-It does not matter if you exceed the number required to properly locate the boundary.
+It does not matter if you exceed the number required to locate the boundary properly.
 You do not want to have to make a return visit to pick up a measurement that you forgot to take!

-Some designers make the corners of the houses A, B, C, and D and make small tables listing lengths A to the corner, B to the corner, etc. Trees might be labeled E, F, G, H, I, J, etc., and distances to them are incorporated into a table.
+Some designers make the corners of houses A, B, C, and D and make small tables listing lengths A to the corner, B to the corner, etc. Trees might be labelled E, F, G, H, I, J, etc., and distances to them are incorporated into a table.

-Remember to locate significant trees on the site and make sure that services such as water, gas, and telecommunication lines are located accurately.
+Remember to locate significant trees on the site and ensure that services such as water, gas, and telecommunication lines are located accurately.

-Back at your home base, based on these two drawings and measurements, it is possible to produce an accurately scaled drawing of the site and the buildings on it.
+Based on these two drawings and measurements, you can produce an accurately scaled drawing of the site and its buildings back at your home base.

 Tip: If the site has a significant fall, is extra-large, or contains many buildings, it may be worth discussing with your client the need to have a proper survey prepared.